 #3.
 Write a Formal Resignation Letter

-If you don’t know how to write a resignation letter or merely need some inspiration, do an online search for letter samples of formal resignation letters.
+If you're unsure about how to write one, or merely need some inspiration, we recommend using our Resignation Letter Generator.
 You’ll want to customize and personalize your letter and let your superiors know you’re grateful for the experience.
 Be brief and keep the tone of your writing professional.
 Indicate the date of your last day of work.

 #4.
 Resign Face-to-Face